-I’ve been doing some work with difficult characters over the last few months.
+I’ve been coaching some clients through writing character development over the last few months.
 Either the character in question has some pretty obvious flaws (which are part of who they are), or they do some pretty flawed things over the course of the story.
 Or both.
 It’s not that the characters I’ve been working with in my editorial practice are unlikeable, it’s that they’re human, quirky, realistic.

 People are not all good, all the time.
-That doesn’t happen in real life, nor should it happen in fiction.
+That doesn’t happen in real life, nor should it happen in fiction when you’re writing character development.
 But in fiction, you have to always keep in mind the idea of “relatability.”
 Because a character doesn’t exist in a vacuum.
 Like Tinkerbell needs applause, the characters in novels need readers to believe in them and relate to them in order to be real.
 In the publishing world, if I can’t relate to your character, as a reader, chances are, I’m not going to get too deep into the story.
 I may even put the story down.

-But sometimes characters must do things that aren’t exactly relatable.
-They must be mean, or selfish.
+So the goal is to write relatable characters, but sometimes they must be mean or selfish.
 They must act in a way that hurts others, or themselves.
 They must get away from their own best interest.

-So how do you make a character like this accessible to the reader through good times and bad?
+So when you’re writing character development, how do you make a character like this accessible to the reader through good times and bad?

 Sounds simple, but what does that look like on the page?
 I’ll prescribe my magic solution: Let the character admit that they’re being a butt, and it will humanize the behavior.
 It will get the reader on the character’s side.
 Just like in real life, in fictional life, an apology or owning up to a mistake go a long, long way.

-Here are some examples.
+Here are some examples of writing character development with vulnerability.
 If a character is being cruel to another character, they could do something like this:

 “Takes one to know one!”
 I shouted.
 I was being so terrible to Brady, but I couldn’t get past him telling the teacher on me.
 He was supposed to be my friend.